Inside: This easy granola uses up whatever nuts and seeds you have on hand. It makes an easy, healthy breakfast or snack.

 Eat this granola on its own as a snack, with milk for breakfast, or over yogurt.
 Enjoy!

 - 3 cups old-fashioned oats

-- 1/2 cup unsweetened coconut flakes or shredded coconut
+- 1/2 cup coconut flakes (sweetened or unsweetened)

 - 1/2 teaspoon ground cinnamon

 - 1/2 teaspoon salt

 - 1/2 stick butter

 - 1/4 cup pure maple syrup

 - Preheat oven to 250 degrees F and line a baking sheet with parchment paper or a silicone baking mat.

 - Combine dry ingredients (oats through salt) in a mixing bowl.